Desiderio Navarro: Career

 Navarro was born on May 13, 1948, in Camagüey, and died in Havana on December 7, 2017.
 In the mid-1960s, he began publishing his first articles and studies in various Cuban and foreign magazines, focusing on literature, visual arts, aesthetics and cultural science.

 Over time, his articles were published in magazines and newspapers across North and Latin America, and Europe.
 He served as a visiting professor at various universities and institutes worldwide and organized debates featuring international speakers.
 His books have been published in more than ten languages.

 In 1972, he founded the journal Criterios.
 In 1994, he established the book series Criterios, and in 2011, he launched the e-zine Denken Pensée Thought Mysl., an information service on European cultural thought.
 In this leading magazine (cf. www.criterios.es), he brings together important essays from various languages on themes such as aesthetics, literature, art and culture.
 He also writes articles himself.

 He has translated over 450 theoretical texts on literature, arts, culture and society from sixteen Romance, Germanic, Slavic and Uraloaltaic languages.
 These translations have been published in Cuba, Spain and Mexico.

 In 2003, he founded the Center for Cultural Theory Criterios in Havana.

+From the 2000s onward, Navarro played a central role in the critical reassessment of episodes of censorship and cultural repression in Cuba, particularly those associated with the so-called Grey Years.
+Following the public reappearance of former cultural official Luis Pavón Tamayo on Cuban television in 2007, which triggered widespread debate among intellectuals about the legacy of censorship during the Grey Years, Navarro became actively involved in these discussions and, through the Centro Teórico-Cultural Criterios, organized a series of conferences that brought together intellectuals and artists affected by cultural policies of the 1970s, including processes of “parametration” that led to the exclusion of numerous cultural figures; the proceedings were later published as La política cultural del período revolucionario: memoria y reflexión.
+This initiative contributed to making visible testimonies and debates that had long remained marginal to official discourse, addressing restrictive cultural policies and mechanisms of institutional exclusion that affected numerous creators in the 1970s and 1980s.